ecmwf/qubed/README.md

 # Q<sup>3</sup> Quick Querying of Qubes

-This repostitory contains a collection of components designed to deliver user friendly cataloging for ecmwf's data.
+This repostitory contains a collection of components designed to deliver user friendly cataloging for datacube data.
 The STAC Server, Frontend and a periodic job to do tree compression can be deployed together to kubernetes using the [helm chart](./helm_chart).
 Thise deployment can then be accessed either via the Query Builder Web interface or the python client.

 ## 📦 Components Overview